realworldocaml/book/en/03-variables-and-functions.md

-The key thing to understand is that functions are ordinary values in OCaml, and you can do everything with them that you'd do with an ordinary value, including passing them to and returning them from other functions and storing them in datastructures.
+The key thing to understand is that functions are ordinary values in OCaml, and you can do everything with them that you'd do with an ordinary value, including passing them to and returning them from other functions and storing them in data structures.
 We even name functions in the same way that we name other values, by using a let binding.